The Church of Jesus Christ of Latter-day Saints in Hawaii: County Statistics

+Stakes

+As of May 2025, Hawaii had the following stakes:

+Missions

 Temples

 The Laie Hawaii Temple, formerly known as the Hawaiian Temple or the Hawaii Temple until a standard naming convention for LDS temples was adopted in the early 2000s, is located on the northeast shore of the island of Oʻahu.
 The temple sits on a small hill a half-mile from the Pacific Ocean in the town of Laie, 35 mi from Honolulu.
 Along with BYU-Hawaii and the PCC, the temple plays an important role in the town of Laie, with the temple Visitors' Center attracting more than 100,000 people annually.

 The Hawaii Temple was the first temple the LDS Church built outside of the continental United States.
 The temple is also the oldest to operate outside of Utah, and the fifth-oldest still in operation.
 The site of the temple was dedicated by church president Joseph F. Smith on June 1, 1915, and the completed structure was dedicated by church president Heber J. Grant on November 27, 1919.

 The Kona Hawaii Temple became the church's seventieth temple, announced on May 7, 1998.
 Located in the town of Kailua-Kona on the island of Hawaii, the site of Kona Hawaii Temple was dedicated on March 13, 1999.
 The structure itself was constructed in concrete, white marble and some native materials.
 Architects used a simple classical design featuring a single spire.
-The completion and official dedication was celebrated on January 23, 2000 by church president Gordon B. Hinckley.
+The completion and official dedication was celebrated on January 23, 2000, by church president Gordon B. Hinckley.